mhendrey/lakeshack/README.rst

 filtered records from Parquet files.
 Similar to the various lakehouse solutions (Iceberg, Hudi, Delta Lake), Lakeshack gathers up the min/max values for specified columns from each Parquet file and stores them into a database (Metastore).
-When you want to query for a set of records, it first check the Metastore to get the list of Parquet files that **might** have the desired records, and then only queries those Parquet files.
+When you want to query for a set of records, it first checks the Metastore to get the list of Parquet files that **might** have the desired records, and then only queries those Parquet files.
 The files may be stored locally or in S3.
 You may query using either native pyarrow or leverage S3 Select.

-To achieve optimal performance, a partitioning strategy for how records are to be written to the Parquet files must align with the main query pattern must be implemented.
+To acheive optimal performance, a partitioning & clustering strategy (which specifies how the records are written to the Parquet files) should align with the main query pattern expected to be used on the data.
 See the documentation for more information on this.

 Installation
 ============